 Diabetes Type: 1

-Champion snowboarder Sean Busby, 21, is in training for the 2010 – 2014 Olympics.
-As a nationally ranked snowboarder, Busby is known for his events in Slalom and Giant Slalom.
-Although he has only been snowboarding professionally for a few years, his dedication and determination as an athlete and an individual has brought him to the top of his game.
+Champion snowboarder Sean Busby trained for the 2010 and 2014 Olympics.
+As a nationally-ranked snowboarder, Busby is known for his events in slalom and giant slalom.
+Though he had only been snowboarding professionally for a few years, his dedication and determination as an Olympic athlete brought him to the top of his game.

-For the majority of Sean's life he went about his business with no concerns.
-He did well in school, was a great athlete and he had no health implications.
-Sean picked up snowboarding at age 13 and immediately fell in love with the sport.
-During his senior year of high school Sean decided to start a professional career in snowboarding.
-He traveled to British Columbia and was crowned the "rookie" when he began to compete.
-Sean was snowboarding against kids who had been snowboarding almost their whole lives.
-However, that only motivated Sean to strive to be even better.
+For the majority of Sean’s life, he was able to go about his business with no concerns.
+He did well in school, was a great athlete, and had no health implications.
+Sean picked up snowboarding at age thirteen, and immediately fell in love with the sport.
+During his senior year of high school, Sean decided to start a professional career in snowboarding.
+He traveled to British Columbia and was called “The Rookie” when he began to compete.
+Sean was snowboarding against kids who had been snowboarding almost their whole lives—which only motivated him to strive to be even better.

-A couple of years later, Sean relocated to Steamboat, Colorado with the Winter Sports Club where he currently still trains today.
-It was during the off season, or better known as the "mud season" when the season during early spring when the snow has melted and the mountain are muddy, of 2004 when Sean fell extremely ill.
+A couple of years later, Sean relocated to Steamboat, Colorado with the Winter Sports Club.
+In 2004, during the off-season (better known as mud season—early spring, when the snow has melted and the mountains are muddy), Sean became extremely ill.
 He had just finished up an extremely successful snow season at the Canadian National Championships.
-After losing a total of twenty-three pounds and coming over a bad case of pneumonia Sean was diagnosed with type 1 diabetes.
+After losing a total of twenty-three pounds and coming down with a bad case of pneumonia, Sean was diagnosed with type 1 diabetes.

-Sean's massage to the dLife community: "To be honest, until I was diagnosed I did not understand the disease.
-I have found that this disease is willing to be my "best friend" if I choose to continue to take care of myself.
-Sure the risks of complications are there, but I believe you can't sit around and discontinue a normal life.
-If I stop doing the things that I love, then I have let the disease defeat me and have chosen to distance myself from this "friend" that won't leave me alone till a cure is found."
+Sean’s message to the dLife community: “To be honest, until I was diagnosed I did not understand the disease.
+I have found that this disease is willing to be my ‘best friend’ if I choose to continue to take care of myself.
+Sure, the risks of complications are there, but I believe you can’t sit around and discontinue a normal life.
+If I stop doing the things that I love, then I have let the disease defeat me, and have chosen to distance myself from this ‘friend’ that won’t leave me alone until a cure is found.”

-For more information on Sean Busby and the snowboard camps he has founded and volunteered his time, visit the following websites: http://www.seanbusby.com.
+For more information on Sean Busby and the snowboard camps he has founded, visit http://thebusbyhive.com/.